CiscoISE/terraform-provider-ciscoise/docs/data-sources/internal_user.md

 subcategory: ""
 description: |-
   It performs read operation on InternalUser.
-  This data source allows the client to get an internal user by name.
+  - This data source allows the client to get an internal user by name.
-  This data source allows the client to get an internal user by ID.
+  - This data source allows the client to get an internal user by ID.
-  This data source allows the client to get all the internal users.
+  - This data source allows the client to get all the internal users.
   Filter:
-  [firstName, lastName, identityGroup, name, description, email, enabled] To search resources by using toDate column,follow the format:
+  [firstName, lastName, identityGroup, name, description, email, enabled]
-  DD-MON-YY (Example:13-SEP-18)
-  Day or Year:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13
-  Month:GET /ers/config/guestuser/?filter=toDate.CONTAINS.SEP
-  Date:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13-SEP-18
   Sorting:
   [name, description]
 ---